Hub Summary

 - Return to Client: Your backend extracts the

-count and returns it to the mobile app. - Display Badge: The mobile app displays the count in a notification badge.
+unviewed_productscount and returns it to the mobile app. - Display Badge: The mobile app displays the count in a notification badge.

 Best Practices